b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 average of them.
 The only new part is the [vcat](https://docs.julialang.org/en/v1/base/arrays/#Base.vcat) function.
 All it does is it glues two vectors together, like: `vcat([1, 2], [3, 4])` gives us `[1, 2, 3, 4]`.
-Anyway, na average distance of a point from a group mean is `jl round(ex1AvgWithinGroupsSpread, digits=1)` [g] for experiment 1 (left panel in @fig:oneWayAnovaDrugY2).
+Anyway, the average distance of a point from a group mean is `jl round(ex1AvgWithinGroupsSpread, digits=1)` [g] for experiment 1 (left panel in @fig:oneWayAnovaDrugY2).
 For experiment 2 (right panel in
 @fig:oneWayAnovaDrugY2) it is equal to